stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 - Integration testing for every component.
 - Migrating from Terraform to OpenTofu.
 You can use the same commands for both, and switch to OpenTofu at any time.

-If we separate out our infrastructure code into components then we can also avoid creating a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), where all of the TF code for all of the resources is in a single root module.
+Using tooling like this avoids the problems of a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), a situation where all of the TF code for all of the resources is in a single root module.
 Monolithic root modules complicate development and testing, and they grow slower and more brittle over time as resources are added to them.

+If you are working in a larger organization, consider using [Terramate](https://terramate.io/docs/) or other orchestration tools to maintain your Infrastructure as Code projects.
+Tooling like that described here enables you to have some of the benefits of an orchestration tool without committing to a larger product.

 The code for this example tooling is available on GitHub: